continuedev/continue/docs/docs/concepts/ide.md

 Called when a file system update is received

-### onCloseNotebook
+### onCloseGUI

-Called when a notebook is closed
+Called when a gui is closed

-### onOpenNotebookRequest
+### onOpenGUIRequest

-Called when a notebook is requested to be opened
+Called when a gui is requested to be opened

 ### getOpenFiles